tomas-fryza/vhdl-course/Labs/04-adder/README.md

 end architecture Behavioral;
 ```

-TODO:
---pospojovat 3x FA
---zapojit 7-seg display
---vytvořit UCF pro expansion board
---implementovat (nesimulovat)

 2. Copy `hex_to_7seg.vhd` and `coolrunner.ucf` files from previous lab to current working folder and add them to the project: **Project > Add Source...**.
 In constraints file comment/uncomment all inputs/outputs you need in this top level design.

-Create a new constraints file with file name `cpld_board` and copy/paste code from [this file](cpld_board.ucf).
+Create a new constraints file with file name `cpld_board` and copy/paste the following code.
 The file contains pin assignments of input/output devices at CPLD expansion board.
-Keep all signals uncommented.

 3. Use sub-blocks of hexadecimal to seven segment decoder, three sub-blocks of 1-bit full adders, interconnect all blocks, use slide switches/LEDs at CPLD expansion boards, Seven segment display at CoolRunner board, implement, and test three-bit adder.

 4. In menu **Tools > Schematic Viewer > RTL...** select **Start with a schematic of top-level block** and check the hierarchical structure of the module.

 5. In menu **Project > Design Summary/Reports** check **CPLD Fitter Report (Text)** for implemented functions in section `********** Mapped Logic **********`.

 ## 6 Clean project and synchronize git